 We wanted to offer you the ability to make rules that you can set and forget.
 Once a rule is created it will automatically apply to every team’s workspace.
 Of course, each end-user can decide whether or not to apply the recommended generator in their workspace.
 The important functionality here is that all end-users are able to catch sensitive data in the same way and know the recommended generator across the organization.

 The main challenge with making Custom Rules a global setting was handling different database connectors.
-We implemented a generic data type filter, so a rule that filters for the Text data type scans text and varchar columns in PostGres and StringType and VarcharType in Spark.
+We implemented a generic data type filter, so a rule that filters for the Text data type scans text and varchar columns in PostgreSQL and StringType and VarcharType in Spark.
 This means you don’t have to know the exact column data types when creating a rule, and it ensures that all workspaces can achieve the same security posture.
 Once a rule is created, every workspace will identify the same data as At Risk.

 Adding a preview panel